Omarov3000/ali/public/articles/edge_baas/text.md

 <div class="end" />

-The `WebRTC` protocol allows for real-time collaboration.
-Merge conflicts are resolved using a specialized mutation structure, and `CRDT` (Conflict-free Replicated Data Types) is employed for more intricate conflict resolution.
+The `WebRTC` protocol enables real-time collaboration.
+Merge conflicts are resolved using a specialized mutation structure, and `CRDT` (Conflict-free Replicated Data Types) are employed for more intricate conflict resolution.

 ### Client